cortez-emmanuel/cortez-emmanuel/README.md

 - 🤠🌵 Texas Native, with a passion for creating data solutions to drive business impact and serving others through many capacities.
 - 📈🔎 I have worked in Business Intelligence & Enterprise Analytics for over 3 years and I am currently finding my place in Data Science!
 I hope to one day work as a Data Scientist with a diverse team.

-A Quote that has stuck with me recently is..
+A quote 🗣 that has stuck with me recently is..
 > "May we ever choose the harder right, instead of the easier wrong." - Thomas Monson

 ---